doncsugar/willow-theme/README.md

 To get the look in the screenshot, open the hamburger menu and select "Configure Dolphin..." and then go to Startup > New windows > Check the "Make location bar editable" box.

 ### Window Decorations
 KDE has a theme engine called Aurorae.
 Like with the Plasma Style themes, it converts `.svg` files into UI elements.
 With some basic inkscape knowledge, you can make your own assets.
 Willow only comes with 3 available window buttons (minimize, maximize/restore, and close), but all of them are very easy to edit without a lot of work.
 Do not change anything inside the document page.
+You can read about the available buttons [here](https://techbase.kde.org/User:Mgraesslin/Aurorae#Buttons).

 To set up the window decorations, choose "blur" if you are using Lightly or just choose the regular one if you are using Breeze or other opaque theme.
 A decoration is also included for the "Lightly" color scheme.